Uniform Membership for Hyperedge Replacement Grammars and Related Decision Problems: Upper Bounds

-Let us start with proving Theorem \ref{theorem:upper_bounds}.
-This is done by eliminating empty and chain productions in a HRG and analysing the complexity of this procedure.
-It is fairly standard (cf. \cite{Habel92,Engelfriet97}), still, let us describe it to make the paper self-contained.
-Besides, the method becomes less trivial for repetition-free HRGs.
+Proving \cref{theorem:upper_bound_EXPTIME} is done by eliminating empty and chain productions in a HRG and analysing the complexity of this procedure \cite{Habel92,Engelfriet97}.
+Despite this being a fairly easy exercise, let us recall the proof anyway to make the paper self-contained.